Jim3Things/CloudChamber/docs/OperationalEnvironmentForWindows.md

   - %gopath%\\bin\\etcdctl member list

-Which should reply with a message which includes the computers name and some URLs.
+(assuming the etcdctl.exe binary was built from source) which should reply with a message which includes the computers name and some URLs.

 ### Dumping values from the Etcd store